What is the UK Ancestry visa?

 If your partner or children are already here on a visa that allows switching to another visa, it may be possible for them to apply for the Ancestry visa from within the UK.

 In order to bring your partner with you, you will need to provide evidence of either of these:

 - Your marriage or civil partnership that is recognized in the UK

 - Being in a relationship and living together for at least two years

 How can Total Law help?

 The UK Ancestry visa can be complex as you need to prove your British ancestry eligibility plus your Commonwealth citizenship, as well as the other eligibility criteria.
-The heritage proof is not always easy to source especially if your grandparent left the UK many years ago.
+Heritage proof is not always easy to source, especially if your grandparent left the UK many years ago.